FrederikTobner/JANUS/Documentation/Implementation/Hardware-Abstraction.md

 > "UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity."
 > — *Dennis Ritchie*

-**We talk to hardware directly.
-No bullshit layers hiding what's actually happening.**
+**TinyOS provides direct hardware access with minimal abstraction.**

 TinyOS embraces low-level hardware programming:

 - **Explicit over implicit** - Direct register access with clear intent.
 No magic.
 - **Zero-cost abstractions** - If the abstraction costs performance, it's wrong.
 - **Hardware awareness** - Code reflects hardware realities, not programmer fantasies.
-- **Type safety** - Strong types prevent stupid register access mistakes.
+- **Type safety** - Strong types prevent register access errors.

-If you're hiding hardware behavior behind multiple abstraction layers, you're writing userspace code.
-Stop it.
+Kernel code should directly express hardware operations rather than hiding them behind multiple abstraction layers.

 ## Hardware Access Patterns